 The Partnership will also work to identify a proposition for an appropriately constituted delivery mechanism to ensure the provision of the common infrastructure needed to unlock the East Norwich Sites and implementation of the vision.
 This delivery approach should be capable of committing parties to delivery and setting out an agreed approach to apportionment of infrastructure costs and values between the different partners.

-This Terms of Reference is effective from June 2020.
+These Terms of Reference are effective from June 2020.